workerJS/workerjs/README.md

 It consists of multiple parts.

- * Client, library for pushing tasks and getting responses...
+ * Client, library for pushing tasks and communicating with worker processess...

  * Worker is CLI application for starting instances of your application (processess) and forwarding tasks and providing layer for cummunication with client.